AniketKhonde/WeatherAppAssignment/README.md

 Once logged in, navigate to your account dashboard.
 Copy your API key (APPID) from the dashboard.

-# After obtaining your API key:
+# After obtaining your API key(IMP):
 Create a .env file in the root directory of the project.

 # Add your API key to the .env file:
 REACT_APP_OPENWEATHER_API_KEY=your_api_key_here
 Replace your_api_key_here with your actual API key obtained from OpenWeatherMap.

 # Running the Application
+Start the JSON server:
+npm run server
-To start the development server and run the Weather app:
+after starting server to run the Weather app: npm run dev

-npm start
-# or
-yarn start
-This will open the application in your default web browser at http://localhost:3000.
+This will open the application in your default web browser at http://localhost:3000 or any other.

 # Usage
 Enter a city name in the search bar and click "Search" to fetch the current weather and 5-day forecast.